jhuang2019/aws-three-tier-web-architecture/README.md

 ## The architecture diagram

-The below diagram is from the first reference site (AWS General Immersion Day workshop) above
+The below diagram is from the first reference site (AWS General Immersion Day workshop) above.
+But we use `ap-southeast-1` and `ap-southeast-2` in this project.
 ![Alt text](./images/overall-diagram.png)

 ## Prerequisites